Skip to main content

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full EWP / boom lift quarterly service procedure (PDF-ready).
+See the first part of the ewp / boom lift quarterly service procedure below.
+Download the full version above.

-What is an EWP / boom lift quarterly service?
+What is a ewp / boom lift quarterly service procedure?

 A quarterly service is the first tier of scheduled preventive maintenance for an elevated work platform (EWP) or boom lift.
 It is performed every 3 months or 150 operating hours and covers engine oil and filter replacement (diesel), battery and charger checks (electric), hydraulic system inspection, testing of all platform and ground controls, emergency descent verification, turntable and boom greasing, tyre and outrigger inspection, load sense and overload system testing, and a full check of platform safety features including guardrails, harness anchor points and safety decals.
 Unlike a daily pre-start check (which confirms the machine is safe to operate), the quarterly service involves actual maintenance actions: draining and replacing fluids, replacing filters, greasing components and functional testing.
 It is typically performed by a qualified technician, not the operator.